jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] TRUE
 ```

 When used on our object *numbers* it will return 10 values (since *numbers* is 10 elements long) with a `TRUE` if the condition is true for the element and `FALSE` otherwise.
-Let's run numbers > 3.
-We expect the first 3 values to be `FALSE` as 1, 2, and 3 and not larger than 3.
+Let's run `numbers > 3`.
+We expect the first 3 values to be `FALSE` as 1, 2, and 3 are not larger than 3.

 ```r